Charlie Baumann

-Bruce Charles Baumann (born August 25, 1967) is a former professional American football placekicker in the National Football League and the Arena Football League.
-He played college football for West Virginia and was acquired through free agency in 1991 by the Miami Dolphins.
+Bruce Charles Baumann (born August 25, 1967) is an American former professional football player who was a placekicker in the National Football League (NFL) and the Arena Football League (AFL).
+He played college football for the West Virginia Mountaineers and was acquired through free agency in 1991 by the Miami Dolphins.
 He was signed by the New England Patriots where he played two seasons.

 He is the older brother of Randy Baumann, host of The DVE Morning Show on Pittsburgh's WDVE, and Bryan Baumann, who was a kicker at West Virginia.

 Education

 Bachelor of Arts, Communication Studies, West Virginia University 1990; Master of Business Administration (Finance), University of Central Florida 1997; Master of Science in Accounting, University of Central Florida 2004.

 Post-football career

 Chief Financial Officer, U.S. Medical Group of Florida, Inc.; Vice President, 1405 S. Orange Partnership LLP;